 The Short Story of the Belize Slums

-In present day Belize the country suffers from a poverty rate of over 40% with an economy that is mostly based on tourism and the exports of sugar and citrus fruits.
+In the present day of the Belize slums, slums that consist of heavy activity from the local Belize gangs, the country suffers from a poverty rate of over 40% with an economy that is mostly based around tourism and certain exports, like sugar or citrus fruits.

-With mass poverty in the Belize slums and a lack of opportunities and resources many Belizeans have been migrating towards the United States since the mid-1900s into places like Los Angeles.
+With mass poverty in the Belize slums and a lack of opportunities and resources many Belizeans have been migrating towards the United States since the mid-1900s, especially into places like Los Angeles.

-Activity in certain sections of Belize City, outside of the tourist attractions, has caused a homicide rate that is higher than most United States cities.
+With many originally settling in sections of South Central, these new cultures that arrived into Belize and have contributed to the rise of activity from the culture Belize gangs, which has been around since the 1980s.
+Activity in certain sections of Belize City, outside of the tourist attractions, has caused a homicide rate that is higher than most cities in the United States.